nolash/gtk4-kee/README.md

     - Import summary and accept page
     - Create new ledger entry page
 * Testdata generator for tests and demonstrating state of UI:
-    - Create keys for Alice and (main) Bob, aswell as two additional Bobs
+    - Create keys for Alice and (main) Bob, as well as two additional Bobs
     - Symlinks to use (main) Bob key instead of Alice as identity for UI
     - A configurable number of randomized ledger entries and deltas
 * CLI tool: